Welcome to Learn Danish – The Blog!

 There are many online resources about grammar, learning Danish, exercises, tips to pronounce and so on, which are great, therefore this blog is not focusing on that.
-You can find links to some of the resources I use.
+You can find links to some of the resources I used when I started the daily classes in Studieskolen.
 I encourage you to check these links, as they will definitely help you out to study.

-I will post content on this blog as I progress into my journey of learning Danish at school.
+I will post content on this blog as I progress into my journey of learning Danish at school and after school.
 I launched this blog in July 2017, while studying Danish (module 4.1) and completed Prøve i Dansk 3 in June 2018.

 Please note these posts are only based on my personal views.